Other People's Money

-Other People's Money is a 1991 American romantic comedy-drama film directed by Norman Jewison, starring Danny DeVito, Gregory Peck and Penelope Ann Miller.
+Other People's Money is a 1991 American romantic comedy-drama film directed by Norman Jewison, starring Danny DeVito, Gregory Peck, and Penelope Ann Miller.
 It was adapted by screenwriter Alvin Sargent from the 1989 play of the same name by Jerry Sterner.

-The minor film is mostly notable as Gregory Peck's last major screen performance.
+This film is notable as Gregory Peck's last major screen performance.

 Plot

-Lawrence "Larry the Liquidator" Garfield (Danny DeVito) is a successful corporate raider who has become rich buying up companies and selling off their assets.
-With the help of a computerized stock analyzing program called "Carmen", Garfield has identified New England Wire & Cable Company as his next target.
+Lawrence "Larry the Liquidator" Garfield (Danny DeVito) is a successful corporate raider who has become rich by buying up companies and selling off their assets.
+With the help of a computerized stock analyzing program called "Carmen," Garfield has identified New England Wire & Cable Company as his next target.
 The struggling company is run by the benevolent and folksy Andrew "Jorgy" Jorgenson (Gregory Peck) and is the primary employer in its small Rhode Island town in New England.

 Garfield decides to take over the company.
 After Jorgy learns that he has filed a Schedule 13D report, and after stubbornly insisting that no outsider can seize control of a business his father began, Jorgy is finally persuaded to hire his stepdaughter Kate (Penelope Ann Miller), a big-city lawyer, to defend against a hostile takeover.
 Garfield is instantly smitten with the beautiful Kate, although he is on to her tactics and does not waver from his goal of becoming the majority stockholder of New England Wire & Cable.
 Garfield tactlessly and unsuccessfully tries to seduce her.
 Despite their antagonism, Kate finds herself attracted to Garfield's bold nature.

-The takeover attempt begins to fracture the New England Wire & Cable Company family.
-Kate's mother Bea (Piper Laurie) secretly travels to Garfield's offices to offer one million dollars in greenmail to Garfield if he'll go away, but he refuses, stating, "I don't take money from widows or orphans".
+The takeover attempt fractured the New England Wire & Cable Company family.
+Kate's mother, Bea (Piper Laurie), secretly travels to Garfield's offices to offer one million dollars in greenmail to Garfield if he'll go away, but he refuses, stating, "I don't take money from widows or orphans."
 Trusted company president Bill Coles (Dean Jones), fearful that the takeover will leave him with nothing, offers to let Garfield vote his shares in the company in exchange for a million-dollar payout.
-Garfield agrees, but specifies that Coles will get only half as much if his shares fail to make up the margin of victory.
+Garfield agrees but specifies that Coles will get only half as much if his shares fail to make up the margin of victory.